 If you enjoy fast-paced competitive games, a 144Hz refresh rate is a must-have.
 Besides making the gameplay more immersive and enjoyable, it gives you a slight edge over your opponents with regular screens as your picture refreshes more than twice as fast.

 The MSI Optix MAG241C FreeSync range is 48-144Hz/FPS (Frames Per Second).
-But even when your FPS dips below 48, LFC (Low Framerate Compensation) technology doubles or triples the framerate in order to maintain smooth gameplay.
+But, even when your FPS dips below 48, LFC (Low Framerate Compensation) technology will increase (multiply) the display’s refresh rate (at 47FPS, you get 141Hz) to maintain smoother performance.

 In the OSD menu, you will find FPS, RTS, RPG, Racing, and one customizable picture preset under the Game Mode settings.
-Next, there’s the Black Tuner feature which increases visibility of dark areas in video games.
+Next, there’s the Black Tuner feature, which increases visibility in dark areas in video games.

 While not in the OSD menu, the joystick can be used as a hotkey for certain shortcuts: ‘up’ opens the Game Menu settings, ‘down’ provides you with six different crosshairs, ‘left’ allows you to set an alarm clock, and ‘right’ changes the input source.